 3:55 pm Engaging Men in Feminism, facilitated by Rav Steven Exler

 8:30 pm What is your vision of Orthodox feminism on campus, and how do you bring it to fruition?

 8:30 am Shacharit at HIR

 12:30 pm Good Bye!

-We’re so excited that you will be joining us at the Shabbaton!
-We want to extend the energy and momentum beyond the Shabbaton, and keep it going on your campus all spring long!
-Therefore, all Shabbaton participants will be eligible to apply for $200 micro-grants towards Orthodox feminist programming on your campus in the Spring 2015 semester.
+In order to extend the energy and momentum beyond the Shabbaton and keep it going on your campus all spring long, all Shabbaton participants are eligible to apply for $200 micro-grants towards Orthodox feminist programming on their campus in the Spring 2015 semester.
 For example, these funds could be use used to subsidize marketing supplies and refreshments for a chaburah about women in the Talmud, to cover the transportation costs or speaking fees of a female Scholar-in-Residence, or to sponsor Kiddush after a women’s megillah reading, or a partnership minyan on campus.
-The sky’s the limit!
-Tell us what your innovative idea is for campus, and JOFA will help you fund it!